-- 13. The misrepresentations about Skymark's independence were grossly misleading, considering you had family connections to TSHO, significant ongoing involvement in both TSHO's and PBEC's businesses and operation, and held a significant number of TSHO and PBEC shares at various times. - 14.
+- 13. The misrepresentations about Skymark's independence were grossly misleading, considering two Skymark Directors had family connections to TSHO, as well as significant ongoing involvement in both TSHO's and PBEC's businesses and operation, and you and the other Skymark Directors held a significant number of TSHO and PBEC shares at various times. - 14.
 Those who operate and profit in the capital markets by misstating material facts (through commission or omission), undermine the confidence of the public in one of the cornerstones of capital markets regulation, the provision of accurate and complete information for investors to make informed investment decisions.